-Salute from the Shore becoming SC 4th of July tradition - South Carolina Radio Network
+Salute From the Shore becoming SC July Fourth tradition - South Carolina Radio Network

-For the 9th year, people celebrating Independence Day on South Carolina beaches will be treated to a flyover of military planes.
+For the ninth consecutive year, visitors celebrating Independence Day on South Carolina beaches will be treated to a flyover of military planes.

-South Carolina Air National Guard F-16 jets from McEntire Joint National Guard Base in Eastover and a collection of vintage warbirds will fly down the coast from the North Carolina state line to Georgia Wednesday afternoon.
+South Carolina Air National Guard F-16 jets from McEntire Joint National Guard Base in Eastover and a collection of vintage warbirds will fly down the coast from the North Carolina state line to the Georgia border on Wednesday afternoon.

 Salute to the Shore board member Andy Folsom said the flyover reminds South Carolinians why they can celebrate our nation’s independence with beach trips and cookouts.